-Software Library for structural analysis of 3D Frames with the Finite Element Method
+Software Library for structural analysis of 3D Frames and Shells with the Finite Element Method

-3D Frame Analysis Library performs advanced linear and non-linear analysis of framed structures in 3D space and calculates all internal forces (axial, shear force diagrams, bending moment diagrams), displacements, rotations, support reactions etc. The software library can be directly used from Visual Studio, so that the structural analysis can take place immediately without the need of intermediate files.
+3D Frame Analysis Library performs advanced linear and non-linear analysis of structures in 3D space (frames and shells) and calculates all internal forces (axial, shear force diagrams, bending moment diagrams), displacements, rotations, support reactions etc. The software library can be directly used from Visual Studio, so that the structural analysis can take place immediately without the need of intermediate files.

 Static, Dynamic, Linear & Non Linear, 3D Structural Analysis.
 The ultimate object-oriented finite element library.
 One time fee.
 Royalty-free!

 Now more powerful than ever with optimized methods that dramatically decrease solution time

-3D Frame Analysis Library performs advanced linear and non-linear analysis of framed structures in 3D space and calculates all internal forces (axial, shear force diagrams, bending moment diagrams), stresses, displacements, rotations, support reactions etc. The software library can be directly used from Visual Studio, so that the structural analysis can take place immediately without the need of intermediate files.
+3D Frame Analysis Library performs advanced linear and non-linear analysis of structures in 3D space and calculates all internal forces (axial, shear force diagrams, bending moment diagrams, shell element stresses/forces), displacements, rotations, support reactions etc. The software library can be directly used from Visual Studio, so that the structural analysis can take place immediately without the need of intermediate files.
 Supported analysis types include linear and non linear structural analysis under static or dynamic loads, while Modal and Response Spectrum analyses can also be carried out effectively.
 The developer can use any .NET compliant language, such as C# or VB .NET, specify the input parameters (geometry, materials, cross sections etc.) and finally obtain the results of the finite element analysis.

 The 3D Frame Analysis Library is a complete analysis library for solving structural problems utilizing a powerful and robust analysis engine, which in combination with the reach analysis and element features can efficiently solve large scale static, dynamic, linear and non-linear problems.
 It has been developed from scratch by ENGISSOL Ltd.’s Research & Development Department using the reliable and accurate platform Microsoft .NET and following the principle of object-based programming, a fact that ensures flexibility, easy communication and integration to other programs and inspectional interaction with it.